Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 Apart from the full ranking comparison, it is often interesting to understand how does the correlation change when we contrast the top $K$ nodes obtained with a method with their corresponding ranking according to another method, as we increase the amount $K$ of nodes sampled.
+For the sake of simplicity we will show this with the \texttt{tags\_ask\_ubuntu} case, as the results are similar in the rest of the datasets.

 Given the amount of possible comparisons (12 in the case of UPHEC-UPHEC, 16 in the cases of UPHEC-HEC, etc), we have decided to filter out most of them in order to present a meaningful figure.
 In particular, for each measure comparison we have chosen to keep at most correlations: the correlation reaching the highest maximum, the correlation reaching the lowest minimum, and the two correlations whose average is minimum and maximum.
 We feel that these conditions will provide us with a set of correlations which can convey more information (in the sense of most similar and dissimilar rankings).
 The resulting plot is displayed in Figure~\ref{fig:KT-topK}, and the unfiltered one can be found in the open repository available at \url{https://github.com/LaComarca-Lab/non-uniform-hypergraphs}.